Calling Someone & Says Unavailable: Meaning?

 Account problems are also frequent.

-This can be something as simple as a suspended account for missed payments.
+The number can be unavailable for something as simple as a suspended account for missed payments.

 It can be much more complicated and require extensive troubleshooting with the carrier.